a modern tradition

 Each of our textiles starts with the selection of the finest Italian-spun 100% cotton yarn that’s then rhythmically hand woven and hand finished.
 And the rhythm is real.
 A single weaver stands behind the large manual wooden loom, tapping the hand and foot works in a sequence specific to the Fouta’s desired pattern.
 The crossing over of hands and tapping of feet combined with the clicking and whirring of the loom in action is wonderfully and unexpectedly musical.

 Every handmade FH Fouta comes together in an ebb and flow of movement and percussion as the weaver and loom lift and sway in this beautiful, intimate process.
-It’s a skill that some artisans at our partner atelier have been honing for over 30-years.
+It’s a skill that some artisans at our partner atelier "Nsija" have been honing for over 30-years.
 The finishing touches are then carefully knotted, tasseled, and fringed into place on the Fouta’s borders by our talented team of finishers, generally women who do this from the comfort of their homes.
 This incredibly detailed craftsmanship combined with inspired quality and Brazilian design makes for a unique Fouta that’s meant to be as long-lasting as it is beautiful.